-Another rule is introduced in an attempt to improve the Advanced Premium Tax Credits (APTC) program.
-To do this, they will introduce “more stringent inspections”, within the framework of which tougher measures will be taken to make sure that those who apply for extended tax benefits really receive the income they claim.
-The new measure will disqualify any applicant who is unable to file taxes or negotiate previous APTCs.
+Another rule is being introduced in an attempt to improve the Advanced Premium Tax Credits (APTC) program.
+To do this, there will be “stricter checks,” which will take tougher measures to ensure that those who apply for extended tax credits are actually receiving the income they claim.
+The new measure will disqualify any applicant who is unable to file taxes or agree on previous APTCs.

 The Medical Loss Ratio (MLR) has been enacted in accordance with the Affordable Care Act.
 MLR is estimated from 0% to 100% and measures the amount of money from contributions of participants spent by insurers on the requirements of participants, and not on overhead costs.
 For example, if a medical insurance company allocates 0,90 dollars for every dollar to cover medical requirements, and the remaining 0,10 dollars go to cover overhead costs, the MLR for this insurer will be 90%.